absorb-it/openhab-blockly-nspanel/docs/blockLibrary_nspanel_helpers_startScriptWithContext.md

 [<img src="img/blockLibrary_nspanel_helpers_startScriptWithContext.png" align="right" width="300">](img/blockLibrary_nspanel_helpers_startScriptWithContext.png)

 - The *NSPanel Item* which is used to control the panel with MQTT.
-- Add the ID of some script configuring your *Card*.
+- add the ID of some script configuring your *Card* and / or
+- add the statement configuring your card juft below.

-You can also add additional *Cards* as *Statements*, they will all use the context *NSPanel Item* you just provided.<br clear="right"/>
+As you can see, you can add additional *Cards* as *Statements*, they will all use the context *NSPanel Item* you just provided.<br clear="right"/>

 ## additional Context